Clinical Vampirism / Renfield's Syndrome

 Overview

-Clinical vampirism, popularised as Renfield's syndrome, is a rare and heavily contested psychiatric label for a person who feels compelled to obtain and ingest blood (their own, an animal's, or another human's) frequently linked to intense excitement or sexual arousal.
-It is documented almost entirely through isolated case reports rather than systematic study, appears in no current diagnostic manual, and is best understood as a descriptive cluster rather than a validated disorder.
-This article traces how the term arose, what the scattered cases actually describe, and why it must be sharply distinguished from consensual blood play and from self-identified "real vampire" subcultures.
+Clinical vampirism, popularly called Renfield's syndrome, is a rare and contested psychiatric label for a compulsion to obtain and ingest blood (one's own, an animal's, or another person's), frequently reported alongside intense excitement or sexual arousal.
+It is documented almost entirely through isolated case reports rather than systematic study, it appears in no current diagnostic manual, and it is best read as a descriptive heading rather than a validated disorder.
+This article traces where the term came from, what the scattered cases actually describe, and why the label has to be kept apart from consensual blood play and from self-identified "real vampire" subcultures.

 History & origins